GeoLiang90/bash/README.md

 ## Attempted:
+  * Tried to implement piping

 ## Bugs:
   * Cannot execute redirections that involve multiple > or < unless its restrictive order < and > only
   * Exit occasionally does not work
+  * No command after semicolon seg faults

 ## Files & Function Headers:
   gash.c